 Montana ranchers and all ranchers are dealing with more moving parts, manipulated markets and government regulation and taxes than they have ever before.
 If you aren’t willing to think outside the box and test new ideas and theories you may be giving up that chance to be one of those ranches that are 9% or above.
 One of the other websites and authors I used for this article was Burke Teichert in beefmagazine.com.
 My favorite quote of Burke’s was, “perfection is never achieved, but excellence can be.”
 I might add; on the way to excellence, good will still put money in your pocket!

-Boy there are a bunch of theories on grazing.
+Boy, there are a bunch of theories on grazing.
 Spread your cows out over several pastures so they don’t overgraze.
 Combine your cows down to one pasture for a short period of time.
 Don’t rotate too quickly, rotate quickly.
 Grazing is key to your ranch profitability.
-And the more efficient you are the less inputs and the lower the cost.
+And the more efficient you are the fewer inputs and the lower the cost.

 According to Burke Teichert in 7 Keys to Ranch Profitability, good grazing management reduces the need for feed, increases your land’s carrying capacity, improves animals productivity, and increases labor efficiency.
 You still may be forced into feeding in certain weather situations and supplementing minerals and protein but reducing inputs as much as you can, increases your profits.
 It also makes you a lean operation that can turn a crisis for some ranchers into an opportunity for you.
 A lean operation can be run by a skeleton crew because of its incredible efficiency.
 There are countless articles about creating a lean operation.